Netcracker/KubeMarine/documentation/Installation.md

         - https://artifactory.example.com:5443
 ```

-When registry requires authentication the `containerdConfig` should be similar the following:
+When the registry requires an authentication, `containerdConfig` should be similar to the following:

 ```yaml
 services: